C.J. Abrams Player Props: Nationals vs. Braves

-The Washington Nationals, including C.J.
-Abrams (.162 batting average in his past 10 games), battle starter Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.
+The Washington Nationals and C.J.
+Abrams (.297 slugging percentage over his past 10 games, including one homer), battle starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.

 C.J.
 Abrams Game Info & Props vs. the Braves